 Why choose Florida solar power?

 One of the most practical reasons to opt into Florida solar power is that, over the life of the panels, the kilowatt-hours of electricity they produce are much cheaper.
-The upfront cost may seem daunting at first.
-But installing Florida solar power means you’ll have free electricity after your payback period.
-What’s more, potential homebuyers see a solar panel array as a benefit, raising your home’s value.
-The longer you have solar panels, the lower your per-hour electricity usage costs become, since you buy the system upfront and draw value on it for decades afterward.
+The upfront cost may seem daunting, but installing Florida solar power means you’ll generate your own electricity at no cost after your payback period.
+Considering the average electricity rate for traditional power in Florida, those who invest in home solar panels can save more than $900 a year in energy costs.

-Any time a power outage from a Florida hurricane leaves you without electricity, it’s tempting to find a way to be more energy independent.
-Many turn to Florida solar panels, especially those that have a battery back-up, because it lowers their reliance on the power company in order to have electricity.
-Surges in demand on the grid won’t impact your electric rates on your personal solar panel costs, and issues with the power supply won’t impact your home system.
+Any time a power outage from a Florida hurricane leaves you without electricity, it’s tempting to become more energy independent.
+Many turn to Florida solar panels, especially those that have a solar battery installed, because it lowers their reliance on the power grid in order to have electricity.
+Surges in demand on the grid won’t impact your electric rates on your personal solar panel costs, and issues with the power supply will have less of an impact on your home system.

-Should I buy or lease my solar panels?
+Should I buy or lease my solar panels in Florida?

-At least two models for Florida solar power exist: in one model, a company brings solar panels out and places them on your home but keeps ownership of them.
-Instead of you getting the electricity from those panels for free, you pay to lease the solar panels.
-While the rate may be lower than that of the conventional electricity company in your area, there will never be a time when the leased panels are “fully yours.”
+Many consumers consider a solar lease, where a solar company installs solar panels on your home, you use the electricity in your home, and the company keeps ownership of the panels.
+You would be charged a fee every month to cover the lease of the panels.
+While the rate you pay may be lower than the conventional electricity rate in your area, there will never be a time when the leased panels are “fully yours.”

-Buying solar panels outright, on the other hand, requires an initial financing choice: you’ll either need to search for a solar loan or pay upfront to get the panels onto your home.
-Once you have made your purchase, however, every year that you use your solar panels moves you toward generating a return on your initial investment.
-Many people see a beneficial return by year 10 or earlier.
-And if they sell their homes, the return on investment can be around $15,000.
+Buying solar panels outright, on the other hand, requires an initial financing choice: you’ll either need to search for a solar loan or pay upfront for the panels.
+Once you have made your purchase, however, every year that you use your solar panels moves you towards a return on your investment.
+Many people experience a return on investment within 10 years.
+And for those who sell their homes, the increase in resale value is normally around $15,000.

-A happy in-between that many communities are starting to offer is the chance to buy into a large offsite solar facility through a community solar program.
-Depending on the structure of the program, you may be able to pay a very competitive rate for solar energy without having the upfront costs of a solar system on your own roof.
+A third solar option that many communities are starting to offer is the chance to invest in a large offsite solar facility through a community solar program.
+Depending on the structure of the program, you may be able to secure a very competitive green energy rate for solar without having the upfront costs of a solar system on your own roof.

 Florida solar panel companies

-There are many Florida solar panel companies that offer installation for your home.
+There are more than 480 Florida solar panel companies that offer installation for your home.
 Many of these Florida installers can customize a solar system that is ideal for your household.
 Begin your research into the solar industry with the guides and resources on this page.
 Once you know the basics of solar panels, finding the right Florida solar panel installer should be much easier.

-Florida’s sunny weather in many areas allows it to be a leader in the solar energy production space, ranking fourth in the country.
-Recent growth in utilities who are investing in solar farms has brought the percentage of electricity generated by solar panels up to a little over 3 percent.
+Florida’s sunny weather means it is a leader in the solar energy production space, ranking fifth in the country.
+Recent growth in utilities who are investing in solar farms has brought the percentage of electricity generated by solar panels up to a little over 3%.
 This is strong growth but has room for improvement.
 TIA Solar is among the largest solar installations in the state, generating 1 MW or enough power for 175 homes, but big things are still in store – the state is poised to see even more growth in the solar sector in coming years.